kahinimehta/executivefunciton/docs/T1recruitment.md

 ### Checking Initial Eligibility
 For each participant in the recruitment spreadsheet, you must first check their eligibility.
-- In EPIC, select “Research Studies” at the top right corner, then copy and paste the MRN from the recruitment sheet into the “Name/MRN” box and select “Find Patient” and double click on the correct participant
+- In CHOP EPIC, select “Research Studies” at the top right corner, then copy and paste the MRN from the recruitment sheet into the “Name/MRN” box and select “Find Patient” and double click on the correct participant
 <img src="/executivefunction/assets/images/EF5.png" alt="EPIC MRN Entry">

 - To determine eligibility click “Snapshot” to review general eligibility